The definitive guide on how to write a business plan (free templates)

-- Legal -- Do you need a permit?
+- Legal — Do you need a permit?
 License?
-To join a union or other professional organization?
+Do you need to join a union or other professional organization?

-- Providers/Suppliers/Freelancers -- Detailed contact info/pricing of anyone you're outsourcing to
+- Providers/Suppliers/Freelancers — Detailed contact info/pricing for anyone you’re outsourcing to.

-This is a lot of tangible, concrete info, but don't be afraid to add a lyrical (but short) introduction, painting a more visual picture of how your company will work, walking them (briefly) through your day-to-day operations.
-You can even include a photo or video showing them it.
+This is a lot of solid, concrete info, but don’t be afraid to add a short lyrical introduction, painting a more visual picture of how your company will work, briefly walking them through your day-to-day operations.
+You can even include a photo or video showing it.

-Writing a business plan isn't just about including all the important information, but it's also about capturing the attention of the reader and convincing him or her that you are a solid team.
-Show them why you make a good team, and then feel free to add some candid shots of your team happily working together.
+Writing a business plan isn’t just about including all important information.
+It’s also about capturing the attention of a reader and convincing him or her that you are a solid team.
+Show them why you make a good team, and then add some candid shots of your company team happily working together.

-This includes a hierarchical chart of your company and how the operations we talked about above flow through it.
-List the positons and briefly describe the functions of each key member of your business, including but not limited to: board of directors, advisors, technical specialists, accomplished sales people, accountants, and lawyers.
-Don't be afraid to include smiling head shots of everyone (preferably taken in front of your logo), as a way to introduce the idea of a more complete team and vision.
-Again, don't be afraid to get creative with this -- it'll show that you took extra time to represent your company as a solid team.
-We love how our clients
+This part includes a hierarchical chart of your company and how the operations we talked about above flow through it.
+List the positions and briefly describe the functions of each integral member of your business, including but not limited to: board of directors, advisors, technical specialists, accomplished salespeople, accountants, and lawyers.

-Then describe any plans for your staff to expand.
+Then describe any steps for your staff to expand.
 Also, reflecting it in your financial plan, discuss any new hires you want to make and why.
-Your business plan isn't just about where your company is, but where it's headed.
+Your business plan isn’t just about where your company is, but where it’s future is headed.

-Cash-flow analysis: This reflects what you plan to sell versus your business expenses.
-This projects your profit margin.
+Cash-flow analysis: This reflects what you are going to sell versus your business expenses.
+This analysis projects your profit margin.

 Break-even analysis: This breaks down how much you have to, well, break even.